 No, you must include all code samples in your article.
 However, at our discretion, we may choose to migrate your code samples to the Vultr Docs GitHub repository.

 After you submit your article, our team will review it.
 The review time varies; we publish a current estimate on the assignment dashboard.
 If your article is approved and you accept our payment proposal, the payment team typically makes the payment within five business days.

 MDTK is helpful, but it is not a substitute for a human.
-Most articles we check with MDTK have a few false-positive warnings.
+Most articles will have MDTK warnings that don't need corrections.
 Please send us suggestions and comments on issues you find.
 Make sure to download the latest version of MDTK from GitHub because we update it frequently.

 Thank you for contributing to Vultr Docs!
 Please use the Suggest an update button below each Vultr Doc to report errors in our documentation.
 Also, if you have questions about the Vultr Docs program, please contact us.
 We appreciate your feedback.